maboiteaspam/Foundation/doc/1-Introduction.md

     Please ensure `composer` binary is available into your system's `PATH`.

 Once this is all set, open a terminal, you will install `c2-bin`, a dedicated command and control binary for C projects.

+__read more__ about `c2-bin` https://github.com/maboiteaspam/c2-bin

 ```
 shell > npm i maboiteaspam/c2-bin -g